Open-Data-Science-at-SIO/BUG-Resources/tutorials/diamond_blast.rst

 :author: N Tessa Pierce, ntpierce@ucsd.edu
 :date: Nov 3, 2015

-For a discussion of diamond & when to use it, see the pdf from Sheila Podell's talk `here <https://github.com/SIO-BUG/BUG-Resources/blob/master/presentations/diamond_talk_110915.pdf>`__
+For a discussion of diamond & when to use it, see the pdf from Sheila Podell's talk `here. <https://github.com/SIO-BUG/BUG-Resources/blob/master/presentations/diamond_talk_110915.pdf>`__

+tl;dr: Diamond is a very fast BLAST+ alternative, but only works on protein databases (=only blastx, blastp, no blastn).
+Use it when you have large datasets, or want to map to large databases (e.g. NR, uniref90, etc).
+It's easy to install and use.
+The Nature Methods paper (+ sheila's testing) suggests it's comparable to blast+ in terms of accuracy and sensitivity.

 - `website <http://github.com/bbuchfink/diamond>`__
 - `paper <http://dx.doi.org/10.1038/nmeth.3176>`__